pingcap/docs-tidb-operator/en/backup-to-aws-s3-using-br.md

 Before you perform ad-hoc backup, AWS account permissions need to be granted.
 This section describes three methods to grant AWS account permissions.

+> **Note:**
+>
+> Since TiDB Operator v1.1.7 or TiDB v4.0.8, the `tikv_gc_lifetime` will be adjusted by BR automatically.
+If you are using TiDB Operator >= v1.1.7 or TiDB >= v4.0.8, you can omit the step that creating the secret stores the account and password needed to access the TiDB cluster.

 #### Grant permissions by importing AccessKey and SecretKey

 1. Download [backup-rbac.yaml](https://github.com/pingcap/tidb-operator/blob/master/manifests/backup/backup-rbac.yaml), and execute the following command to create the role-based access control (RBAC) resources in the `test1` namespace: